 The Add Snapshots screen allows you to create a snapshot while on the Snapshots screen.
 It also opens when you click Create Snapshot on the Dataset Protection widget on the Datasets screen.

 Create Snapshot on the Dataset Protection widget opens the Add Snapshot screen.
 The Dataset field is prepopulated with the name of the dataset you selected on the Datasets screen.
 If you open it using Add on the Snapshots screen you select the value in the Dataset field.

 |Dataset||Select the dataset or zvol from the dropdown list.
 The snapshot created is from this dataset or zvol.|

 |Name||TrueNAS populates this with a name but you can override the name with any string of your choice.
 You cannot use Name and Naming Schema for the same snapshot.|

 |Naming Schema||Select an option from the dropdown list or leave this blank to use the system-populated name in the Name field.
 This generates a name for the snapshot using the naming schema from a previously-entered periodic snapshot.
 This allows replication of the snapshot.
 You cannot use Naming Schema with Name.
 Selecting a schema option overwrites the value in Name.|

 |Recursive||Select to include child datasets or zvols in the snapshot.|

-Use Save to retain the settings and return to the Snapshots screen.
+Save retains the settings and returns to the Snapshots screen.